ansangah/ansangah.github.io/content/en/authors/admin/_index.md

     summary: |
       An academic club in the Department of Computer and Artificial Intelligence Engineering focused on learning data structures and algorithms.
+  - position: 1nd Student Council of the Department of Computer and Artificial Intelligence (Planning Department)
+    company_name: Jeonbuk National University
+    company_url: ''
+    company_logo: ''
+    date_start: 2023-12-01
+    date_end: 2024-11-30
+    summary: |
+      Participated in planning and managing departmental events, coordinating schedules, collaborating with team members, and handling budget management as part of the Planning Department.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`